Search for a policy

 Ohio State approves, issues, and maintains all university wide policies using a consistent process and format.
 A university-wide process provides continuity, ease of access and understanding, and transparent guidance to the university community.
 University policies are managed by the Office of University Compliance and Integrity.
-Contact Eunice Hornsby, Policy and Compliance Director, 614-292-8728, firstname.lastname@example.org, for additional information.
+Contact Eunice Hornsby, Policy and Training Director, 614-292-8728, firstname.lastname@example.org, for additional information.

 Ohio State's policy process is guided by these principles:

 - The policy formulation process is well defined, understandable, transparent, and easy to navigate.

 - The process sets out and follows a timeline for each policy.

 - Stakeholder input and feedback are broadly sought, valued, and used.